12 Important Shopping Trends For 2023

 For instance, eCommerce plant delivery company Bloomscape delivers home-ready plants directly to consumers.

-In September of 2020, Bloomscape’s CEO reported that the company had quadrupled its sales and doubled its workforce compared to 2019.
+In September 2020, Bloomscape’s CEO reported that the company had quadrupled its sales and doubled its workforce compared to 2019.

 Example of a plant delivery ecommerce category page.